FEATURED articles

 The Anambas Foundation

-Operating in parallel and close alignment with Bawah Reserve, the Bawah Anambas Foundation (BAF) was created in April 2018 as an independent, not for profit organisation.
+Operating in parallel and close alignment with Bawah Reserve, the Bawah Anambas Foundation (BAF) was created in April 2018 as an independent, not-for-profit organisation.
 BAF was established to help conserve and expand the biodiversity in the Anambas Islands through a marine conservation programme aimed at protecting the coral and fish on the surrounding barrier reef and a land-based conservation programme, as well as lifting the communities’ welfare.
 BAF provides a unique opportunity for guests of Bawah to help protect the beauty of Bawah for generations to come.
 For more details, see https://www.bawahanambas.org/

 For more details on sustainability at Bawah, see here